simh/simh/3B2/README.md

 AT&T 3B2 Simulator
 ==================

-This module contains a simulator for the AT&T 3B2 Model 400 microcomputer.
+This module contains the source for two simulators:

+1. A simulator for the AT&T 3B2 Model 400 computer (Rev. 2)
+2. A simulator for the AT&T 3B2 Model 600 computer (Rev. 3)

+The 3B2/400 simulator is complete, usable, and robust.
+The 3B2/600 simulator is not yet usable, however.
+It is under active development.

 Full documentation for the 3B2 simulator is available here: